KyleChamberlin/mail-manager-python-interface/README.md

 >>> mailmanager.__version__
 ```

-MailManagerPythonInterface doesn't do anything, it's a template.
+MailManagerPythonInterface doesn't currently do anything, it's a template.

 For Contributors
 ================